SanderRonde/wc-lib/README.md

+# wc-lib
 [![Build Status](https://travis-ci.org/SanderRonde/wc-lib.svg?branch=master)](https://travis-ci.org/SanderRonde/wc-lib)
 [![codecov](https://codecov.io/gh/SanderRonde/wc-lib/branch/master/graph/badge.svg)](https://codecov.io/gh/SanderRonde/wc-lib)

-# Wc-lib

-A small library for creating webcomponents based around the idea of importing what you like.
-Has **optional** support for I18N, themes, smart templates (that only render when they have to and use [adopted stylesheets](https://wicg.github.io/construct-stylesheets/)), custom event listening/firing, a smart custom property system that allows you to pass any value through HTML (yes even objects and HTML elements).
+A small library for creating webcomponents based around the idea of importing what you need.
+Has support for I18N, themes, smart templates (that only render when they have to and that use [adopted stylesheets](https://wicg.github.io/construct-stylesheets/)), custom event listening/firing, a smart custom property system that allows you to pass a reference to any value through HTML (yes even objects and HTML elements).

-See below for more detailed explanations of these features.
+See below for more detailed explanations of these features or [check out the demo](https://sanderronde.github.io/wc-lib/)

 ## Getting started